kxdang/kiendang.me/content/blog/053-cipro-zzz/index.md

 Ciprofloxacin inhibits mitochondrial DNA synthesis and affects cellular growth and differentiation.
 These symptoms could be due to oxidative stress.
 The interference of ciprofloxacin with differentiation processes includes spermatogenesis, brain development and bone mineralization.
 However, these mechanisms remain unclear and there is evidence that mitochondria impairment might be the reason for disturbed cellular physiology<sup><a href="https://academic.oup.com/nar/article/46/18/9625/5088042" target="_blank">[7]</sup></a>.

-Ciprofloxacin is one of the most widely used antibiotics worldwide, it has only been recently back in <a href="https://www.fda.gov/drugs/drug-safety-and-availability/fda-drug-safety-communication-fda-updates-warnings-oral-and-injectable-fluoroquinolone-antibiotics" target="_blank">2016</a> that the FDA made a safety announcement regarding fluoroquinolones.
-The clinical use of fluoroquinolones definitely has been considered, the FDA says for serious bacterial infections, the benefits outweigh the risk and is an appropriate course of treatment.
+Ciprofloxacin is one of the most widely used antibiotics worldwide, recently in <a href="https://www.fda.gov/drugs/drug-safety-and-availability/fda-drug-safety-communication-fda-updates-warnings-oral-and-injectable-fluoroquinolone-antibiotics" target="_blank">2016</a> the FDA made a warning announcement regarding the use of fluoroquinolones.
+The clinical use of fluoroquinolones definitely has been considered; the FDA says for serious bacterial infections, the benefits outweigh the risk and the usage is an appropriate course of treatment.

 There will always be side effects to medication and people will have different responses.
 I just happen to doze off more with these and it helps with having some good rest.
 If I ever start having tendon problems in the future (knock on wood) I'll know my answer!